Risk Metrics Explained

 Implications: A higher Sharpe ratio implies a higher risk-adjusted return, a lower Sharpe ratio implies a lower risk-adjusted return.

 Considerations: The Sharpe ratio uses standard deviation as part of its calculation, resulting in subtle discrepancies if the returns are not normally distributed.
 It also treats upside and downside volatility equally.

-Considerations: Sorentino ratios require sufficient negative returns in order to calculate.
+Considerations: Sortino ratios require sufficient negative returns in order to calculate.
 As a result they are not always available.
 In most cases volatility is more or less symmetrical, making the Sharpe ratio a suitable proxy.

-The Treynor ratio is another measure of risk-adjusted return that utilizes a slightly different approach than the Sharpe and Sorentino ratios.
+The Treynor ratio is another measure of risk-adjusted return that utilizes a slightly different approach than the Sharpe and Sortino ratios.
 This risk metric compares the returns earned in excess of the risk-free rate with the beta of the investment strategy.

 Implications: A higher Treynor ratio implies a higher risk-adjusted return, a lower Treynor ratio implies a lower risk-adjusted return.